mwcproject/mwc-node/doc/exchange_recommendations.md

 ```$ curl https://mwc713.mwc.mw/v1/chain/outputs/byids?id=<id> ```

+Plese note that this command will only return data for outputs that have not been spent.
+So make sure to run this command before spending the outputs.

 This command should only be run after sufficient confirmations are obtained.
 In order to find the output for a deposit, this command can be used in mwc-wallet:

 ```mwc-wallet txs -i <tx_index>```